 Whatever is interesting for us, might not be interesting for our readers.

-If you want to build a successful blog from scratch, you need to find better keywords that increase your traffic.
-(HINT: Use SEMrush (click here for 14 days free trial worth $99.95) to find hidden gems that your competitors can’t).
+If you want to build a successful blog from scratch, you need to find better keywords that increase your search engine rankings.
+(HINT: Use SEMrush (click here for 14 day free trial worth $99.95) to find hidden keywords that your competitors can’t).

-See, if you are not using the keywords that your target audience might type on Google, how can you expect visitors coming from Google to read your content?
+See, if you are not ranking for the keywords that your target audience might search on Google, how can you expect visitors coming from Google to read your content?

-- Get access to keyword research tools like Long Tail Pro, SEMrush, and Kwfinder (5 free searches per day) etc. Get to know how to use them.
-They all have free trial versions which allow you to get the best keywords list.
-If you are happy with them, go ahead and buy!
+- Get access to keyword research tools like Long Tail Pro, SEMrush, and Kwfinder (5 free searches per day), etc.

 BONUS VIDEO: How To Grow Your Organic Traffic (FAST)